longshorej/garbage/mqtt-publish-disconnect/README.md

 Observe:

 After restarting `socat`, notice that the client reconnects successfully and receives a ConnAck.
-However, its last PUBLISH is never resent.
+Also note that the output from `mosquitto_sub` picks up from where it left off, indicating no messages were lost and publishes continue to work.